Holy Week in Madrid – 4 things you should know about Semana Santa

 They might make you uncomfortable – I was certainly uncomfortable at first when I saw them – but they’ve been worn since the Middle Ages, and represent shame and penitence: two major themes of Semana Santa.

-(See also, the self flagellation in some processions.
-It’s a thing.)
+(See also, the self-flagellation in some processions.
+It’s a real thing.)

 Anyway, don’t worry about the hats.